JaKXz/skill-sheet/README.md

 - showcase how to test real world, non trivial apps with Angular 2 and Redux
 - showcase how to engineer high DX code with Redux and Angular 2
 - showcase how to think about and architect dumb/smart component combinations
+- showcase commitizen and the beauty of auto-generatable changelogs

 ## Commands